asilvas/node-image-steam/packages/image-steam-bench/README.md

 ### Final Scores

-Calculated for each of the 5 tests.
+Calculated for each of the 4 tests.

 * Performance (50th/75th/90th TTFB ms) - Single concurrency score to demonstrate raw performance.
 * Minimum Load (req/sec @ concurrency, 50th ms) - The level of load before per-request
   response times begin to creep up.
 * Optimal Load (req/sec @ concurrency, 50th ms) - The level of load that is considered ideal maximum before throughput begins to drop.
-* Maximum Load (req/sec @ concurrency, 50th ms) - The level of load before things start breaking or becoming very slow.